Home Experience Services Contact Us Seminars Attorney's Guide to Perception Resources

 Many analyses assume that a normal driver would and should respond as soon as looming is perceptible.
 Is that a good assumption?
 There are several reasons why it probably is not.

-• Looming simply reveals the TTC, but it does not specifically say whether or not response is necessary.
+- Looming can combine with visual angle to reveal the TTC, but it still does not specifically say whether or not response is necessary.
 The driver still must interpret the TTC in terms of the overall situation.
-After all, drivers commonly travel behind a lead vehicle with a 1.5 seconds or less temporal headway (Taieb-Maimon, & Shinar, 2001), which is just the instantaneous TTC.
+For example, drivers brake at longer TTC at higher speeds (Host, 1990), although not long enough to compensate for the increased stopping distance.
+Moreover, drivers commonly travel behind a lead vehicle with a 1.5 seconds or less temporal headway (Taieb-Maimon, & Shinar, 2001), which is just the instantaneous TTC.
 They do this because they do not expect the lead vehicle to suddenly brake hard.
 There is more to deciding whether to brake than merely perceiving the TTC.
 Moreover, our brains evolved prior to the development of motorized vehicles.
 At foot speed, an object even 150-200 feet away is not an immediate threat.
 We don't have a strong innate sense that an object at that distance constitutes a collision affordance.

-• There is also ample evidence that drivers judge TTC based on some other variables from the optic flow field, e .g., edge rates, and global optic flow rate (GOFR).
+There is also ample evidence that driver braking judgments are based on some other variables from the optic flow field, e .g., edge rates, and global optic flow rate (GOFR).
 These provide information about egospeed.

 Moreover, collision avoidance is not the driver's only immediate problem.
 Drivers do not want to make extreme responses while traveling at high speed.
 A sudden hard brake or steer risks loss of control, leaving him in a ditch, colliding with some roadside object, crashing head-on into oncoming traffic, rolling over, etc. The driver will likely want to gather more information and increase certainty before deciding on such an extreme action.
 Gathering information, however, requires time, which shortens the available stopping distance.
 Alternatively, the driver may temporize by taking his foot off the accelerator or by lightly stepping on the brake.
 The result is a tradeoff uncertain value.
 It slows the vehicle and buys time at the cost of distance.
 It may or may not be helpful, depending on the degree of slowing and the length of time required to assess the situation.